Jaguars/CheckStyle/Readme.md

-# Checkstyle file for ADP Credit
+# Checkstyle file for Jaguars.

-This is the checkstyle file to be used by Java development within ADP Credit.
+This is the checkstyle file to be used by Java development within Jaguars.

 ## Integrating within IntelliJ